 Leh Ladakh is an incredible land occupied by a wide number of attractions.
 These include remarkable vistas of nature, welcoming inhabitants and its unique culture.
 The place is genuinely a paradise on Earth.
 Bordered by two of the world's largest mountain ranges, the Great Himalaya and the Karakoram, Ladakh lies in the crossways of two other ranges namely - the Ladakh Range and the Zanskar Range.
 Truly, the land of Ladakh is magical in its each and every aspect.

-If you are planning to visit Ladakh then, months between April and June is the best time to do so.
+If you are planning to visit Ladakh then, the months between April and June is the best time to do so.

 Ladakh region is inhabited by Indo-Aryans since the Neolithic times.
 Historians even claim that the Kushan Empire was prevalent in Ladakh during the 1st century and Buddhism established its roots in Ladakh from the 1st and 2nd centuries.